thaiwoh/PetMind.pbix/README.md

 # Tools I Used
 For my deep dive into the Pet Store Data, i harnessed the power of several key tools
 - **Excel:** Excel was used for initial data exploration, cleaning, and basic analysis.
-Functions like VLOOKUP, INDEX/MATCH, Pivot Tables, and conditional formatting helped in  organizing and summarizing key insights.
+Functions like XLOOKUP, INDEX/MATCH, Pivot Tables, and conditional formatting helped in  organizing and summarizing key insights.
 - **Power Query:** Power Query streamlined data transformation tasks such as data cleaning, merging, and shaping before loading into Power BI.
 It automated repetitive processes and ensured data consistency.
 - **Power BI:** Power BI was the primary tool for data visualization and analysis.
 It enabled the creation of interactive dashboard, and insightful reports to track performance and trends.